 Standard No. & Title Requirement(s) Evidence of Compliance IIA AS 1312, External Assessments External assessments must be conducted at least once every five years by a qualified, independent assessor or assessment team from outside the organization.
-The chief audit executive must discuss with the board: The form and frequency of external assessment.
+The chief audit executive must discuss the following with the board: The form and frequency of external assessment.
 The qualifications and independence of the external assessor or assessment team, including any potential conflict of interest.
-The Texas Internal Auditing Act (Act) requires internal auditors to comply with the Act as well as IIA and GAO Standards, including the IIA Code of Ethics.
-IA follows the more restrictive requirement for external peer reviews, which is every three years.
-The engagement letter for the external Quality Assurance Review (QAR), signed by the Deputy Land Commissioner/Chief Clerk, addresses the qualifications and independence of the external review team members, including any potential conflicts of interest.
+The Texas Internal Auditing Act (Act) requires internal auditors to comply with the Act and IIA and GAO Standards, including the IIA Code of Ethics.
+IA follows the more restrictive requirement for external peer reviews every three years.
+The engagement letter for the external Quality Assurance Review (QAR), signed by the Chief Clerk, addresses the qualifications and independence of the external review team members, including any potential conflicts of interest.
 IIA AS 1320, Reporting on the Quality Assurance and Improvement Program The chief audit executive must communicate the results of the quality assurance and improvement program to senior management and the board.
 Disclosure should include: The scope and frequency of both the internal and external assessments.
 The qualifications and independence of the assessor(s) or assessment team, including potential conflicts of interest.
 Conclusions of assessors.
 Corrective action plans.
-The Chief Auditor prepares a report on the results of the Quality Assurance and Improvement Program (QAIP) annually and distributes it to the Commissioner and the Deputy Land Commissioner/Chief Clerk.
+The Chief Auditor annually prepares a report on the Quality Assurance and Improvement Program (QAIP) results and distributes it to the Commissioner and Chief Clerk.
 The results of the Quality Assurance and Improvement Program include the results of both internal and external assessments.
-An external Quality Assurance Review (QAR) is obtained every 3 years and performed by peers of the IA function.
+An external Quality Assurance Review (QAR) is obtained every three years and performed by peers of the IA function.
 The QAR was last completed in June 2021 (see Appendix for excerpts from the 2021 External Quality Assurance Review).
 IA will undergo its next QAR in 2024.
-The final report on the external Quality Assurance Review (QAR) is communicated to the Commissioner, the reporting authority of the Chief Auditor, and to the Deputy Land Commissioner/Chief Clerk.
+The final report on the external Quality Assurance Review (QAR) is communicated to the Commissioner and Chief Clerk, the reporting authority of Internal Audit.
 The 2021 QAR report was provided to them in June 2021.